Healthy Foods To Gain Weight – Why can’t you do it?

 Some people just have the worst time gaining weight.
 Overloading carbs just won’t work.
 You feel like you’re eating enough, but it doesn’t seem to work!

 I’m like you.
 Before now, I have weighed under 150 lbs almost my entire life.
 Mind you I am 6’3.
-Not exactly a healthy weight for my overall size.
+Not exactly a healthy weight for my size.

 After trying Carb loading, Protein packs, supplements.
 I was done.
 Just so done.
-The solution is a little more complicated than initially thought.
+The solution is a little more complicated than I initially thought.

 I had to do a lot of research in order to properly understand why I wasn’t gaining weight

 despite what the all-powerful internet told me.
+I really needed to boil it down to basics.

 Allergies or Minor Intolerance